ivort1/portfolio/blog/new-years-resolution-for-2024-break-into-faang.md

 ---
-title: "New Year's Resolution for 2024: Breaking into FAANG"
+title: "New Year's Resolution for 2024: Break into FAANG"
 author: "Ivan Ortiz"
 date: 2023-12-23
 ---